nenikitov/ConsoleRayCaster/README.md

 This is a rendering engine that uses raycasting to draw pseudo 3D graphics.
 It outputs the rendering result in console.

 ## Compatibility
-It is compatible.
-This program was tested:
+This program was tested on:
 * Windows Command Prompt
 * Windows PowerShell
 * Windows Terminal